llaske/sugarizer/README.md

 # Server

 Sugarizer Server is the back-end for network features of Sugarizer.
-It means: allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Thin Client (without Internet access).
-Sugarizer Server can also be used to provide collaboration features for Client and Thin Client on the network.
+It means: allow deployment of Sugarizer on a local server, for example on a school server, so expose locally Web Application (without Internet access).
+Sugarizer Server can also be used to provide collaboration features for Application and Web Application on the network.
 Sugarizer Server could be deployed on any computer with Apache2, Node.js and MongoDB.

 Sugarizer Server features include:

-* Sugarizer Thin Client access,
+* Sugarizer Web Application access,
-* Backup and shared storage for Client and Thin Client,
+* Backup and shared storage for Application and Web Application,
-* Presence and collaboration handling between Client/Thin Client on the same network
+* Presence and collaboration handling between Application/Web Application on the same network

 ##Running the server using Docker